Malik Amin Aslam: General Elections - 2018

+He left PTI on 18 May 2023 due to difference on violent protests by his party supporters on military installations due to arrest of Ex PM Imran Khan in Abdul qadir trust case by NAB.

 Nomination for Reserved Seat

 Prime Minister Imran Khan fulfilled his promise in August 2018, when he nominated Malik Amin Aslam for the Reserved Seat of Adviser for Climate Change to the Prime Minister of Pakistan.
 This decision was very well received by the local environmentalists.

+On May 18, 2023, Malik Amin Aslam made the decision to leave the Pakistan Tehreek-e-Insaf (PTI) party.
+His departure was prompted by the violent protests that took place on May 9.